 The High Roller in Las Vegas isn't your average Ferris wheel.
-In fact, there's nothing average about it.
+There's nothing average about it.
 And it's not really a Ferris wheel; it's an observation wheel -- the biggest in the world at a staggering 550-feet-tall.

 Yes, you read that right: 550 feet.
 That's nine feet taller than the Singapore Flyer and 107 feet taller than the London Eye.
 It currently holds the Guinness World Record for largest observation wheel.

-Just as the High Roller has transformed the Las Vegas skyline, a ride inside it may transform you; After a spin on this wheel, your view of Vegas will likely never be the same.
+Just as the High Roller has transformed the Las Vegas skyline, a ride inside it may transform you.
+After a spin on this wheel, your view of Vegas will likely never be the same.

 -- Aleza Freeman